kerryb/vim-config/README.md

 Use the repeat command (.) with supported plugins ([more](http://www.vim.org/scripts/script.php?script_id=2136))

+## ruby-xmpfilter

+Helper for ruby's xmpfilter ([more](https://github.com/t9md/vim-ruby-xmpfilter))

+Annotate ruby code with the result of running it, Ruby Tapas style.
+Press ,X to append a '# =>' to a line, then ,x to execute the file and insert all results.

+**Important:** You need to install the `rcodetools` gem for this to work.

 ## speeddating
 Fix up C-a and C-x when dealing with dates. ([more](https://github.com/tpope/vim-speeddating))